Mozammalhossainsobug/Technical_paper/metaData_of_blockDevice.md

 ```
 __init printk_all_partitions()
 ```
-> it'll show all ther partition information in blockDevice
+> it'll show all partition's information in blockDevice